Professional Assurance Officer at Government of Alberta

 Equivalency: Directly related education or experience considered on the basis of:

-The position requires experience and advanced knowledge and thorough understanding of:
+The positions requires experience and advanced knowledge and thorough understanding of:

 • Working within operational policy/procedures and organizational guidelines to produce work that is clear, consistent, and credible.